-ITEM 4 PUBLIC EXHIBITION - DRAFT REVISED PLANNING AGREEMENTS POLICY
+ITEM 4 POST EXHIBITION - PLANNING AGREEMENTS POLICY REVIEW (2023)

-A Planning Agreement is a voluntary legal agreement between a planning authority (i.e. Council) and a developer, under which the developer agrees to make contributions towards a public purpose.
-Contributions may include the dedication of land, a monetary contribution, any other material public benefit or a combination of these and may be in addition to or in lieu of contributions levied under an adopted Development Contributions Plan.
+Planning Agreements are a voluntary legal agreement between a planning authority (i.e. Council) and a developer, under which the developer agrees to make contributions towards a public purpose.
+Contribution may include the dedication of land, a monetary contribution, any other material public benefit or a combination of these and may be in addition to or in lieu of contributions levied under a Contributions Plan.

-The Planning Agreements Policy (Policy) sets out Council's approach for the use of Planning Agreements in relation to planning proposal request (land rezonings) or development applications.
-The Policy has been reviewed which has resulted in several minor amendments mainly in response to recent legislative changes.
+The Planning Agreements Policy sets out Council's approach for the use of Planning Agreements in relation to planning proposals (land rezonings) or development applications.
+In 2022 the Policy was reviewed and updated, mainly in response to legislative changes.